What you should know as a BC Hydro customer

 To ensure the correct taxes are being charged, please give us a call at 1 800 BCHYDRO (1 800 224 9376) to review your account.

-If you operate a home-based business, bed and breakfast accommodation or other commercial activity at your residential dwelling, you need to contact us to have the PST exemption removed from your account.
-A partial refund of the PST may be available from the BC Ministry of Finance for accounts where BC Hydro doesn't grant the exemption.
+If you operate a home-based business, bed and breakfast accommodation or other commercial activity at your residence, you were previously required to pay PST on the electricity charges.
+A partial refund of the PST may have been available from the BC Ministry of Finance.
+Effective April 1, 2019 electricity charges are no longer subject to PST for business customers.

 Security deposits are one way to limit the losses and costs that are incurred when customers don't pay their bills.